samuelrojasm/aws-codepipeline-project-py/README.md

 ## Preliminary preparations
-* After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+* After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.<br>
 `source .venv/bin/activate`
 * `python3 -m pip install --upgrade pip`
-* Once the virtualenv is activated, you can install the required dependencies.
+* Once the virtualenv is activated, you can install the required dependencies.<br>
 `pip install -r requirements.txt`
 * `brew upgrade awscli` for MacOS
 * `aws --version`